sindresorhus/p-retry/readme.md

 Type: `Function`

-Receives the number of attempts as the first argument and is expected to return a `Promise` or any value.
+Receives the current attempt number as the first argument and is expected to return a `Promise` or any value.

 #### options